learn-co-curriculum/phase-4-creating-a-rails-api/README.md

 - `--minimal`: this flag skips a lot of additional Rails features that we won't use in our API, such as code for sending emails and processing images.
   Read more about the [`--minimal` flag][--minimal].

-- `-G`: don't initialize a Git repository.
-Since this lab is already in a Git repository, we don't need to create a new repo for the Rails API.
-Typically, you **do** want to initialize a Git repo for your Rails projects, so you generally will not be using this flag.
+> The reason we ask you to `cd` out of the lab directory is because when you
+> generate a new Rails project, it will automatically create a new Git
+> repository for your Rails project.
+Since the lab directory is already a Git
+> repository, it's better to create this new project in its own directory, so
+> you don't end up with nested Git repositories.

 With that code in place, let's generate the code for handling our first request from the client.